ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 - GET `/orders/orders` - loads a list of orders
 - POST `/orders/orders` - creates an order
-- GET `/orders/order` - loads an order by identifier
+- GET `/orders/order` - loads an order by its identifier
 - GET `/orders/order/{id}` - loads an order
 - POST `/orders/orders/{id}` - cancels an order
 - PATCH `/orders/orders/{id}` - updates an order